xLightsSequencer/xLights/README.txt

 	-- enh (sean) Include two icon files. xlights_nutcracker.ico and xlights_orig.ico.
 By default the xlights_nutcracker.ico is used.
 		This icon (Nutcracker) matches the icon used on the wiki page. http://www.nutcracker123.com/wk/index.php?title=Main_Page to change icon to the original xLights icon.
 Copy xlights_orig.icon on top of xlights.ico.
 You will find these icon files in the installation directory.
-On my Windows 7mahcine that wold be C:\Program Files (x86)\xLights 4.0.21  Apr 14, 2015
+On my Windows 7 machine that would be C:\Program Files (x86)\xLights 4.0.21  Apr 14, 2015
 	-- bug (dkulp) App will crash when importing duplicate timing tracks. #208 -- bug (dkulp) Crash after export #201